nvlang/sveltex/docs/src/docs/code.md

 import { PhFileCss, PhHighlighter, PhGear, PhArrowUDownRight } from '@phosphor-icons/vue';
 </script>

-# Overview
+# Code

 <p class="text-lg">
-Highlight code blocks and inline code spans with one of three backends.
+Highlight code blocks and inline code spans at build-time with one of three backends.
 </p>